Porky Pig's Haunted Holiday: Gameplay

-Porky Pig's Haunted Holiday is a side-scrolling platform game where the main character, Porky Pig, can move left and right and jump.
-Also, the main character can swing in chains, climb, enter doorways and ride bubbles under the water.
-Some platforms, if stepped on by Porky, makes Daffy The Count Duck appear and scare Porky so he propels up into the air to reach high places.
-Enemies in a level can be defeated in two different ways; by jumping on them or by throwing fruit at them, but fruit can only be thrown by Porky when a fruit bowl power-up is collected.
+Porky Pig's Haunted Holiday is a side-scrolling platform game.
+The main character, Porky Pig, can move left and right, jump, swing on chains, climb, enter doorways and ride bubbles underwater.
+Standing on some platforms causes a vampire-costumed Daffy Duck to appear, scaring Porky and propelling him up into the air to reach high places.
+Enemies in a level can be defeated either by jumping on them or hitting them with fruit after collecting a fruit bowl power-up.

 At the beginning of the game, Porky starts with five lives and the goal is to make it to the end of all levels.
 Porky loses a life if all of his hearts are lost, which happens if Porky is hit by an enemy.
 Checkpoints that look like a red X mark are scattered throughout the levels.
 Going past a checkpoint makes Porky stick a flag into the ground and that's where he'll start from if a life is lost later in the level.
 If all lives are lost, there is an unlimited continue to feature that restarts the player in the same level.

 The player is introduced to the story of the game with one in-game cutscene.
 The story goes as following: On the night before Porky Pig's vacation starts, he goes to bed.
 Asleep, he starts having nightmares where he meets different scary characters.
 In order to wake up, he must travel through all of the levels in the game.

 There are several different types of power-ups and items in the game.
 Collecting the fruit bowl mentioned earlier supplies Porky with unlimited fruit to throw at enemies until he loses a life.
 Heart items found scattered in the levels refills one of his hearts.
 Picking up 100 cupcake power-ups, which an on-screen counter keeps track of, rewards the player with an extra life.
 There is also a cake power-up to collect, which increases the in-game score.
 A potion power-up will, if collected by Porky, inflate him for a limited time.
 He then starts to float and can be moved up, down and as always left and right.